Short-time expansion of characteristic functions in a rough volatility setting with applications: Numerical experiments

-For implementing the estimator of $H$, we need to set the grid of points of $u$ on which we evaluate $\widehat{A}_{0,T_1}(u)$ and $\widehat{A}_{0,T_2}(u)$.
-We determine those in an adaptive way.
+We start with evaluating the performance of the estimator $\widehat{H}_n$ of the degree of roughness of volatility that assumes knowledge that jumps are not present in $x$.
+For implementing this estimator, we need to set the grid of points of $u$ on which we evaluate $\widehat{A}_{0,T_1}(u)$ and $\widehat{A}_{0,T_2}(u)$.
+We determine this set in an adaptive way.
 More specifically, we set